 Camino Real Regional Utility Authority Board Members

-The Camino Real Regional Utility Authority consists of two Sunland Park Elected officials, two County Commissioners, New Mexico Senator (or a delegate) and New Mexico Representative whose district includes the Sunland Park/Santa Teresa area, and one member selected by the majority of the aforementioned six members.
+The Camino Real Regional Utility Authority consists of two Sunland Park Elected officials, two County Commissioners, New Mexico Senator (or a delegate) and New Mexico Representative (or a delegate) whose district includes the Sunland Park/Santa Teresa area and one member selected by the majority of the aforementioned six members.

-The Camino Real Regional Utility Authority Board shall hold all meetings unless otherwise posted on the second Monday of each month at 4:00 p.m. in the Gadsden Independent School District Board Room located at 4950 McNutt Rd., Sunland Park NM 88063.
+The Camino Real Regional Utility Authority Board holds its meetings unless otherwise posted on the second Monday of each month at 5:30 p.m. at the Gadsden Independent School District Board Room located at 4950 McNutt Rd., Sunland Park NM 88063.

 Bealquin “Bill” Gomez was born in Roswell, NM and was raised on his family farm in Hagerman, NM.
 The youngest of ten children he spent his childhood in the family’s bar, The Gomez.
 Bill graduated from Hagerman High School and was a State FFA Sentinel while in high School.
 He then attended the New Mexico Military Institute where he received an associate degree before attending New Mexico State University.
 He graduated from New Mexico State University in 1971 obtaining a Bachelors and Masters in Agricultural Business and Economics.
 He returned to work with the Cooperative Extension Service at NMSU in 1974 as a state wide specialist working in marketing and agricultural development for over 27 years.
 Bill began his career at NMSU by working with the City of Anthony, New Mexico to form the Anthony Sanitation District.
 He was President of Tierra Del Sol during the development of the San Miguel Alto de Las Flores housing project.